-At midnight 12th January 2018 (effective 13th January 2018) the government banned surcharges on credit card, debit card and online payments made by cards (e.g. PayPal).
+At midnight 12th January 2018 (effective 13th January 2018) the British government banned surcharges on all credit card, debit card and online payments made by cards (e.g. PayPal).

-At this time Havant Counselling will attempt to absorb such costs.
-But doing so may have an impact on the number of lower-fee counselling places that we fund, may see a raise in counselling fees to manage costs overall, or may see Havant Counselling having to remove card and online payments in the future.
+Havant Counselling will absorb this loss, but doing so will have a minor impact on the number of lower-fee counselling places that we subsidise.
+Eventually we may raise our counselling fees to manage costs overall.
+It is unlikely Havant Counselling will remove card and online payments in the future, though.

 Such a shame the government thought it better not to exclude small businesses like Havant Counselling whilst going after big players (such as airline travel services – looking at you: Ryanair).
 At the same time, leaving Financial Institutions – who make the card charges in the first place – untouched by the same regulation.

 Such regulation could have been thought through with much better consideration to whom it effected.